 What Are Hydraulic Hoses?

-Hydraulic hose is used to convey hydraulic fluid between components within a hydraulic system.
-They generally consist of rubber or elastomeric material reinforced with multiple layers of woven metal or textile and are covered with an outer layer of protective material.
-This design gives them the durability needed to withstand the pressures to which they are often subjected and the flexibility to fit into tight or confined spaces all while properly containing the fluid.
+Hydraulic hose is used to complete the connection and convey hydraulic fluid under pressure between components within a hydraulic system.
+They generally consist of rubber or elastomeric material reinforced with multiple layers of metal or textile and are covered with an outer layer of protective material.
+These are designed to give them the durability needed to withstand the pressures to which they are often subjected and the flexibility to fit into tight or confined spaces all while properly containing the fluid.

 These components come in a variety of sizes and materials to suit the requirements and restrictions of a wide range of applications.
 They are also available with different fitting connector ends to accommodate different hydraulic systems.